k21971/EvilHack/doc/evilhack-changelog.md

 - Add macos build to github actions
 - Discontinue using Travis CI
 - Giant spiders, Lolth can entangle their target with a web attack
+- Fix: 'Magical energies are absorbed from <target>' printed twice